rlivingsus/misc/AllBooks.md

 - Hawke, Mykel: Hawke's Special Forces Survival Handbook
 - Hawker, Natasha: From Hire to FIre & Everything in Between
 - Hawking, Stephen: A Brief History of Time; The Origin of Almost Everything
+- Hawkins, Paula: The Girl on the Train
 - Hayes, Drew: SuperPowered
 - Haynes, Peter: Toward a New Maritime Strategy
 - Hays, Katy: The Cloisters